jlbradley1844/jlbradley1844.github.io/_drafts/how-to-bahai.md

 don't say anything at all.

-"It isn't backbiting if it's the truth" is the common riposte when one wants to justify this.
+"It isn't backbiting if it's the truth" is the common riposte when one wants to justify backbiting.
 Perhaps _you_ think it's the truth.
 But are you backbiting because it needs to be said?
 Or are you just attacking a person or a group of people you don't like?
-Or worse yet, are you trying to bond with someone else over shared resentments?
+Or worse yet, are you trying to bond with someone else over shared resentments, regardless of who else's reputation you are trying to trash?

 If you're serious about self-improvement, then the person you focus on improving should be... yourself.
 Concerning ourselves